joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 2. At this point, you MUST calibrate the buck converter to output 5V.
 If you don't, you'll burn up your NodeMCU.
 (Yes, technically an ESP8266 is spec'ed for 3.3V, but it'll work at 5.)  ![alt text](https://github.com/joelwetzel/Hubitat-MQTT-SmartBlinds/blob/master/BuckConverter5V.png)
 3. Assemble the breadboard.
 The goals are:  Get 12V in.
 Convert it down to 5V.
 Get that 5V in to the NodeMCU.
 Have the 12V available for the stepper driver.
 Make it easy to connect the stepper driver.
 Here's what it should look like:
 4. TODO
-4. Clip off any tabs that are sticking out of the breadboard.
+5. Clip off any tabs that are sticking out of the breadboard.
+6. 3D Print the bottom of the box that the breadboard goes into.
+It's TODO.stl.
+7. Use a sticky pad to attach the breadboard inside the box.
+Make sure the micro USB port lines up with the opening for it, so you can reprogram the NodeMCU.

 ## Installing the Motor Assembly in the blinds
 1. Pull down your blinds.